murtaza-nasir/speakr/docs/faq.md

 ### My recordings are stuck in "pending" status

 This usually means the background processor has stopped or encountered an error.
 Check the Docker logs for error messages.
 See the [troubleshooting guide](troubleshooting.md#transcription-never-starts) for details.
 Monitor processing in [vector store](admin-guide/vector-store.md).
 Common causes include invalid API keys, exceeded API quotas, or network connectivity issues.
 Restarting the container often resolves temporary issues.
 Check your API provider's dashboard for usage limits or billing problems.

+### Why are all speakers showing as "UNKNOWN_SPEAKER"?

+This is a common issue when speaker diarization isn't configured correctly.
+Here's how to fix it:

+1. **Check ASR_ENGINE**: Ensure you're using `ASR_ENGINE=whisperx` in your ASR container, not `faster_whisper`
+2. **Verify ASR_DIARIZE**: While this is set to `true` by default when `USE_ASR_ENDPOINT=true`, explicitly set `ASR_DIARIZE=true` in your .env file
+3. **HuggingFace Token**: The ASR container needs a valid `HF_TOKEN` environment variable for downloading diarization models
+4. **Docker networking**: If containers are in the same docker-compose, use the container name (e.g., `http://whisper-asr:9000`), not localhost or external IPs
+5. **Check logs**: Look for pyannote/VAD messages in your ASR container logs to confirm diarization is active

+The ASR service should return speaker labels like "SPEAKER_00", "SPEAKER_01" in the transcription.
+You can then [identify these speakers](user-guide/transcripts.md#speaker-identification) with real names.

 ### Why can't I share recordings?